Swappnil85/Drishti-V2/DOCS/USER_STORIES.md

   - **NEW**: All sensitive data access is logged for security auditing
   - **NEW**: Decryption fails gracefully if keys are compromised, allowing data recovery through re-authentication

-## Epic 4: Navigation & Core UI Framework
+## Epic 4: Navigation & Core UI Framework ✅ COMPLETED

-**User Story**: As a user, I can navigate between main app sections smoothly.
+**User Story**: As a user, I can navigate between main app sections smoothly. ✅ COMPLETED

 - **Enhanced Acceptance Criteria**:
   - A bottom tab navigator is implemented for core screens (Dashboard, Accounts, Goals, Scenarios, Settings)